So you’re new to buying beats online and you read all these things about people who lease beats.

 Why it can be far more beneficial to lease beats instead of buying exclusivity

-So, when you go up to all these producer’s website you always see a nice overview of the several licenses they are offering.
+So, when you go to all these producer’s websites, you always see a nice overview of the several licenses they are offering.
 Something like this:

 For example, you just purchased a Basic lease and you have the rights to sell up to 5.000 copies of your track.

-Obviously, you recorded a killer track and you release it to all your followers on your social channels and inform all the people in your mailing list that it’s up for sale.
+Obviously, you recorded a killer track and you release it to all your followers on your social channels and tell all the people on your mailing list that it’s up for sale.
 People start liking it and they go to your website looking to buy it.

 Let’s be realistic, alright; You send it out to over 10.000 people and 500 people looking to buy it.

 For simplicity, you’re going to sell it for $1 per download.

 500 x $1 = $500 – $24,95 investment